jashkenas/ruby-processing/README.md

 What's new
 ----------------

-New capabilities since processing-2.0 include ability to use OPENGL VBO (PShape) and GLSL shaders (PShader), worked examples are included the samples.
+New capabilities since processing-2.0 include ability to use OPENGL VBO (PShape) and GLSL shaders (PShader), to keep abreast of latest developments check out the [codeanticode blog](http://codeanticode.wordpress.com/2013/06/04/processing-2-0-is-out-processing-2-0-is-in/).
+Some worked examples using new feature are included in the samples.
 The update to the latest jruby is also significant as the default is to run with ruby-1.9 support, and there have been many performance improvements.
 To use the invoke-dynamic java support for dynamic language, use java-7+ (NB: on the Mac need Intel-based Mac running Mac OS X version 10.7.3 and above to install java 7 otherwise use java 6).
 Many more worked examples are included.

 The original version
 ---------------------------